 About a month before their graduation date, students who intend to earn the PTWC must submit a PTWC portfolio comprised of four documents: 1) a résumé, 2) a professional report, 3) a job letter or other example of professional correspondence and, 4) one other professional writing sample.

 Please see PTWC Portfolio Information for more information on document requirements, deadlines, and submission instructions.

-For Spring 2022 graduates, send your portfolio no later than 5pm on Friday, April 8th.
+For Fall 2022 graduates, send your portfolio no later than 5pm on Friday, November 18th.

 PTWC QUESTIONS & ANSWERS